HomeOnMars/projektoOmnijo/intrigmalkasxo/Inspirajxo.md

 -------------------------------------------------------------------------------

 > [!NOTE]
-> Disclaimer:
 > My stories are original.
 > Even though some of my ideas have been inspired by the works listed below,
 > NONE of my stories are directly set in the universes of those works,
 > NOR are any of my characters directly from any of the below works.

+> [!NOTE]
+> The opinions expressed in these works are not necessarily mine.
+> My opinion does not necessarily align with the authors of these works either.

+> [!NOTE]
-Note: This list may be incomplete.
+> This list may be incomplete.

 ### Blogoj kaj Mallongaj Rakontoj